 - It is possible to invest using an ISA for tax-free returns when lending

 - Equity has the potential for bigger returns

 - Typically, the higher the projected return, the higher the projected risk

-- Equity projects have a copper border and have an 'Equity' badge against the project.
+- Equity projects have a copper border and have an 'Equity' badge on the project image.

-- Peer to peer loans have a grey border and have a 'Peer to Peer Loan' badge against the project.
+- Peer to peer loans have a grey border and have a 'Peer to Peer Loan' badge on the project image.

 Want to find out more?
 Contact the Simple Crowdfunding team